Am I best friend material? I’m a good person. I’m loyal and kind. I would have said yes to this question a few years ago.

 - Am I a friend people know they can call?

-- Have I learned to let grace pepper all my interactions?
+- Have I learned to let grace season all my interactions?

 - Do I forgive small hurts and continue to seek out friendship?